nais/doc/docs/basics/teams.md

 ### Rotate API key

-Go to [deploy.nais.io](https://deploy.nais.io/) and click on "Create new key" button for
+Go to [deploy.nais.io](https://deploy.nais.io/) and click on the "Rotate key" button, a pop-up will ask you to confirm the rotation.

 ## Team namespaces